jim-g-n/mismatched_data_cleaning/README.md

 - seaborn=0.12.2
 - matplotlib=3.6.2

-The analysis can be performed using the results_analysis Jupyter notebook in the supplementary material folder.
+The analysis can be performed using the 'results_analysis' Jupyter notebook in the 'supplementary material' folder.